Welcome to the spooky side of the “City of Fountains,” where ghostly residents love to make a splash!

 1. 21c Museum Hotel Kansas City (formerly Hotel Savoy)

-The Hotel Savoy in Kansas City has been providing people with a place to stay since 1888.
+The 21C Museum Hotel has been providing people with a place to stay since 1888.
 Some of the people that have stayed or worked at the popular hotel have decided that they simply never wanted to leave the establishment.